drittich/DnsTube/README.md

 ## Installing

+Note: This application is built using .NET 7.
+You may need to download and install it from here: https://dotnet.microsoft.com/en-us/download.
+Once you've installed .NET 7:

-- Extract the package to a folder of your choice
+- Extract the DnsTube package to a folder of your choice
 - Open a command prompt as Administrator and install the service using  `install-service.bat`.

 You should see the following output: